fivenorth-io/loop-sdk/README.md

 prepare -> sign -> execute
 ```

-For server SDK integrations on devnet/testnet, use the explicit Fee Balance flow when you want the SDK to check and top up the authenticated party's Fee Balance before execution:
+Use the explicit Fee Balance flow when you want the SDK to check and top up the authenticated party's Fee Balance before execution:

 ```text
 prepareSubmission -> ensureFeeBalance -> sign -> executeSubmission
 ```

 `loop.prepareSubmission(...)` prepares the transaction and returns Fee Balance estimate fields in the same response. `loop.ensureFeeBalance(...)` checks the current Fee Balance and tops up only if needed.

-In Fee Balance environments, network fees are paid from Fee Balance.
-Learn more at [testnet.cantonloop.com/fee-balance](https://testnet.cantonloop.com/fee-balance).

 Browser / WalletConnect dApps do not manage Fee Balance directly.
 Users maintain their Fee Balance in the Loop wallet, and the wallet handles Fee Balance prompts during browser signing/submission flows.